crystal-clayson/8-Week-SQL-Challenge/Pizza_Runners/readme.md

 # Case Study - Pizza Runners

 ## Business Task
 After the success of his Japanese eatery, Danny has now opened a pizza delivery business.
-He ahs recruited runners to deliver pizzas from Pizza Runner Headquarters.
+He has recruited runners to deliver pizzas from Pizza Runner Headquarters.
 Danny has gathered data regarding orders and needs us to clean and analyze the data to optimise operations.

 ## Data Overview
 The data comprises six tables.
 The ```runners``` table lists the ```runner_id``` and ```registration_date``` for each runner.
 The ```customer_orders``` table details each order, with a row for each pizza in the order.
 The ```pizza_id``` relates to the type of pizza which was ordered whilst the exclusions are the ```ingredient_id values``` which should be removed from the pizza and the ```extras``` are the ```ingredient_id``` values which need to be added to the pizza.
 This table also includes the ```order_time``` timestamp.